cmrust/zippy/README.md

 - Unzip password protected zip files
 - Compatible with Python v2.3 or greater

 I recently found myself failing to unzip a Zip64 file on an old UNIX box.

 The system didn't have access to Unzip 6.0, where support for the format was added.

 But, it seems Python's zipfile library has supported 64 bit zips for a while now.

-And so this script was born:
+And, so this script was born:

     $ ./zip.py
     zippy: Extracts Zip & Zip64 files